How Career Storytelling Sets You Apart, Especially in Mission-Driven Fields

 What Is Career Storytelling?

-Career storytelling the art of explaining your professional journey in a way that connects your skills, experiences, and character.
-Think of it as the “why” behind your work, brought to life through a real example.
+Career storytelling is the art of explaining your professional journey in a way that connects your skills, experiences, and character.
+Think of it as the "why" behind your work, brought to life through a real example.

 Instead of saying, "I believe in equity," you might say: